jake-k-38/win-ioc-detect/README.md

 Changelog:
+12-15-2021:
-12-15-2021: Added output saving to C directory, improved detection with obfuscation by splitting string at ‘}$’ and ‘:’ to detect obfuscation with {[upper|lower]:x} and {::-n}
+Added output saving to C directory, improved detection with obfuscation by splitting string at ‘}$’ and ‘:’ to detect obfuscation with {[upper|lower]:x} and {::-n}

+12-16-2021:
+Added searching through AD FS Auditing ID 403 (RequestReceivedSuccessAudit)